-In those circumstances where a student must take prescribed medication during the School day, the following guidelines are to be observed.
+In those circumstances where a student must take prescribed medication during the school day, the following guidelines are to be observed:

-- A. Parents should, with their physician's advice, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - a.
-Medication that is brought to the office will be properly secured.
+- 1. Parents should, with their physician's advice, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - 2.
+For each prescribed medication, the container shall have a pharmacist's label with the following information: